Flying Aces (magazine): Historical context

 The period from the late 1920s through the 1930s is considered the heyday of pulp fiction, and pulps were at the peak of their popularity.
 Over 200 magazines were published monthly, reaching an audience of 10 million readers, with the most successful titles selling up to a million copies per issue.
 Pulp fiction publishers employed unprecedented levels of market segmentation for their titles, exploring every popular category, including love stories, western stories, detective stories, and mystery stories.
 Publications were highly specialized, with each category having its own set of magazines, readers, and reader expectations.

 This period also coincided with the golden days of aviation, highlighted by feats such as Lindbergh's solo flight across the Atlantic and the first extensive use of airplanes in combat in World War I. Pulp publishers sought to capitalize on public interest in flying, which was influenced by stories of World War I flying aces, particularly Eddie Rickenbacker’s memoirs, Fighting the Flying Circus, and Elliot Spring's book on World War I combat flying, Nocturne Militaire.
 The revived interest in these stories was also due to films such as the 1927 release of Wings and Howard Hughes' 1930 production of Hell's Angels, an epic, mega-budget movie featuring more than 100 pilots and dozens of planes, glorifying World War I American air aces.
 The movie led to numerous similar films, and a plethora of aviation-oriented pulp magazines followed.
-Nicknamed "flying pulps," more than forty pulps devoted to World War I air battles began publication during this time, including titles such as Aces (1928), Battle Birds (1932), Air Trails (1928), G-8 and his Battle Aces (1933), Sky Birds (1928), War Aces (1930), War Birds (1928), Wings (1927), and Flying Aces (1928).

 Content

 The magazine’s genre was air adventure stories, some set against a war background, written by well-known authors such as Lester Dent, Donald E. Keyhoe, Joe Archibald, and Arch Whitehouse.
-With the exception of Keyhoe and Whitehouse, who was with the RAF in World War I, the authors had no personal knowledge of flying.
-The plot invariably centered on a hero — a military pilot — trapped in a difficult situation, from which he would extricate himself utilizing exceptional flying skills.
-The stories never featured any love interest or profanity.
-Attempts to introduce such elements were soundly rejected by the readership.
-According to Whitehouse, he tried hard to introduce a "seductive secretary" character to the Kerry Keene series, but the effort was met with numerous letters from readers demanding that he "Get rid of the broad.
-Get her out of the series of Kerry Keene stories."

-The cover art featured dramatic air battle scenes painted by notable commercial artists of the day, such as Alex Schomburg and his brother August Schomburg.
+With the exception of Keyhoe and Whitehouse, who were with the RAF in World War I, the authors had no personal knowledge of flying.
+The cover art featured dramatic air battle scenes painted by notable commercial artists of the day, such as Alex Schomburg.

-Notable series and recurring characters

-Many of the stories published were part of long-running series, featuring well developed characters who appeared in every story.